-Electronic & Engineering Materials business comprises of Electronic & Electrical Compounds (EL), Hardeners and Construction Chemicals (CC) and accounts for approximately 13% of the Company's sales revenue.
+Electronic & Engineering Materials business comprises of Electronic & Electrical Compounds (EL), Hardeners and Construction Chemicals (CC) and accounts for approximately 17.00% of the Company's sales revenue.

 The EL Business has specialty products in Electronics, Auto Electricals, Filters & High Voltage Capacitors application, in addition to emerging opportunities in E Mobility.
-With sustained focus on new product and application development, the Company was working on new offerings in the Electronics domain, the results of which has started to come.
-While EL as a business your Company catered, had a major impact due to the Covid -19.
-Your Company has managed to add new Business and Products which were able to mitigate the drop in the business volumes.
+With sustained focus on new product and application development, the Company is working on new offerings in the Electronics domain and improved the market presence.
+While EL as a business your Company catered, had a major impact due to chip shortages and Automotive slowdown in the later part of the year.
+Your Company has managed to add new Business and Products which were able to mitigate the drop and bring in a growth for the business volumes.

 The CC Business has products for Industrial Flooring, Exterior Coating, Structural Repairs, Sealants and Adhesives.

-The CC segments too witnessed a significant impact due to Covid -19.
-CC as an Industry continued with a greater issue in Cash flow and related construction projects slowdown even after other Industries came to Pre-Covid -19 levels.
-Major RM cost increases also pushed the customers to delay the Flooring Projects in the last quarter of the Year.
+The CC segments also had impact due to Covid -19.
+CC as an Industry continued with the Cash flow issues and related construction projects slowdown.
+Major RM cost increases also pushed the customers to delay the Flooring Projects during the Year.
 This had an influence also in your Company's growth.
-Your Company is in the process of revamping the business from earlier AR issues.
-Due to the prudent approach taken towards this business, the business and the overall market scenario witnessed a drop of 50% in this segment.
+Due to the prudent approach taken towards this business, the business witnessed a growth compared to the earlier year.

-Current year, your Company is confident of growth in the Electronic & Electrical Compounds with its new projects which has been acquired and new Product / customer additions.
-In case of CC, the Company has started to rebuild the business with caution as the Payment situation in the Construction Industry still remains a challenge.
+Current year, your Company is looking forward for the growth in the Electronic & Electrical Compounds with its new projects which has been acquired and new Product / customer additions while the Chip shortages and Automotive slowdown are under close watch.
+In case of CC, the Company is bringing in its efforts to improve with a caution related to AR concerns and grow.